neilspencer/uconn_hpc_tutorial/README.md

 scp test_batch.R [username aaa00000]@hpc2.storrs.hpc.uconn.edu:/home/[username aaa00000]/test_directory/

 scp test_batch.sh [username aaa00000]@hpc2.storrs.hpc.uconn.edu:/home/[username aaa00000]/test_directory/

+Run the code on [CLUSTER] using the command

+sbatch test_batch.sh

+You should get emailed when the code runs.

 Once you have run this code, you can transfer back each result to your local computer.